ra1028/swiftui-atom-properties/README.md

 #### [KeepAlive](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/keepalive)

-`KeepAlive` allows the atom to preserve its data even if it's no longer watched to from anywhere.
+`KeepAlive` allows the atom to preserve its data even if it's no longer watched from anywhere.

 <details><summary><code>📖 Expand to see example</code></summary>